 Who we are

-Following the completion of our first five years, we are now two years into a further five years after receiving additional funding from Arthritis Research UK.
+Following the completion of our first five years, we are now three years into a further five years after receiving additional funding from Arthritis Research UK.

 The Director of the Centre is David Walsh, Professor in Rheumatology, and the Deputy Director is Professor Victoria Chapman.

 See the full list of Pain Centre members.

 Our mission is to pursue international excellence in multidisciplinary, translational research, thereby enhancing understanding of arthritis pain and improving its treatment.

 Research is undertaken by a multidisciplinary team based in the Schools of Medicine and Life Sciences.
 The team, led by Professors Walsh, Chapman, Auer, Doherty, Donaldson, Scammell, Vedhara, Ferguson and Zhang as well as Dr Valdes, bring together expertise in the investigation of pain mechanisms and the evaluation and development of existing and new analgesics.

 Psychological aspects, including patients’ beliefs about their pain are being studied alongside magnetic resonance imaging of brain activity.
 Studies of the peripheral, spinal and brain mechanisms contributing to arthritis pain is increasing our understanding and pointing the way to the potential of novel treatment targets.

 Centre for Doctoral Training (CDT) in Musculoskeletal Health and Pain in Ageing and Wellbeing